-- ENVP11: To have regard to the objectives of the National Landscape Strategy in its transmission development projects. - ENVP12: To continue to protect and enhance landscapes through the sustainable planning and design of transmission infrastructure development.
+ENVP11: To have regard to the objectives and actions of the National Landscape Strategy in its transmission development projects.

+ENVP12: To continue to protect and enhance landscapes and visual amenity through the sustainable planning and design of transmission infrastructure development.